Mound of Dam Dam Peer: History

 Seeing the snake-headed terracotta pots, it is thought that the worship of Panchanag or Saptanag were performed here which is related to the Jain religion.
 Besides, the terracotta plaques bearing the image of Mallinath, the 13th Teerthankar (Saint) of Jain religion says that it was the temple of Jain religion.

 There is a large tank beside the Mound.
 There are several old stories about it.
 Pots used to come here floating along the water, someone used to call from here at night, slaughtering of human beings etc. are some of them.
 There are more strange stories about it.
 Such as, there were some trees inside the water of the tank which were usable for curing from all kinds of diseases.
 The name of the trees was "Acheen Brikkho" (Unknown Trees).
 Three of those trees are still alive now.
-But now, the trees don't have that power.
+But now, the trees do not have that power.

 There is a well near the tank.
 There are several stories about the well.
 Such as, when any ceremony was held at any home of that area and he any virgin girl came to the well and told the well about the ceremony of her home, them within a few moments golden plates, spoons, bowls etc. would be found beside the well.
 After using they had to return those things and those things would be vanished after keeping the beside the well.
 So, the tank was named as "Kumari Dighi" (Tank of Virgin).

 There were seven unknown flower trees near the well beside the tank.
 There is a hearsay that the trees were planted eighteen hundred years ago.
 Three of those trees died with the passage of time.
 The rest four trees are still alive now.

 The main attraction of the tank is the alive flower trees inside the water which remain like dead six months of a year and after six months become alive when tender leaves and flowers are seen on the trees.
 Such kind of beautiful flowers with sweet smell can not be found anywhere of the country.
 Nobody collects the trees to plant them at their home.
 Because, the trees can not live elsewhere without that place.